-A manufacturer who makes tyres buys rubber, chemicals and other material.
-The value of the inputs increases when the rubber and chemical are mixed to manufacture tyres.
-The manufacturer then sells these tyres to whole sellers After this, whole seller sells it to the retailer.
+A manufacturer who makes tires buys rubber, chemicals, and other material.
+The value of the inputs increases when the rubber and chemical are mixed to manufacture tires.
+The manufacturer then sells these tires to whole sellers After this, the whole seller sells them to the retailer.

-The retailer sells tyre in smaller quantities GST is levied on these value additions, i.e. the monetary value added (profit margins) at each stage to achieve the final sale to the end customer.
+The retailer sells tires in smaller quantities GST is levied on these value additions, i.e. the monetary value added (profit margins) at each stage to achieve the final sale to the end customer.

-Consider goods manufactured in Kerala sold to consumer in tamilnadu.
-Since the Goods and Service Tax is levied at the point of consumption, the entire tax revenue will go to Tamlinadu and not Kerla.
+Consider goods manufactured in Kerala sold to consumers in Tamilnadu.
+Since the Goods and Service Tax is levied at the point of consumption, the entire tax revenue will go to Tamilnadu and not Kerla.

 Advantages Of GST

-has removed cascading effect on sale of goods and services.
-This has resulted into decrease in final price of goods and services.
+has removed cascading effect on the sale of goods and services.
+This has resulted in a decrease in the final price of goods and services.
 GST uses IT technology for its compliances GST Registration of GST return filing, refund needs to be done online on the GST portal

 Components of GST